Quicklinks

 - Languages (Other Languages)

-The Townsville Hospital and Health Service acknowledges the Traditional Owners of the land on which our health facilities have been built.
-We pay respects to Elders past, present and emerging; and we value Aboriginal and Torres Strait Islander history, culture and knowledge.
+We pay our respect to their Elders past, present and emerging; and we value Aboriginal and Torres Strait Islander history, culture and knowledge.